Hi, I'm Margaret.

 In addition, I hold a MA in Consciousness Studies from John F. Kennedy University in the San Francisco Bay Area (2003) and a BA in Philosophy and English Literature from Trinity College Dublin (2000).

 I am fully insured, registered with the Irish Council for Psychotherapy (ICP) and accredited with the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP).
-I have served on the Editorial Board of Inside Out, the Irish Journal for Humanistic and Integrative Psychotherapy, since 2014.
+I served on the Editorial Board of Inside Out, the Irish Journal for Humanistic and Integrative Psychotherapy, from 2014 to 2022.

 More recently, I have completed the two-year Art of Living and Dying training on healing spiritual pain, and the further two-year Anam Cara Apprenticeship at Our Lady’s Hospice, Dublin, with acclaimed international teacher, Prof. Richard Groves.
 This resulted in the award of a certificate in non-denominational spiritual direction (2018), accredited by Spiritual Directors International (SDI).
 I have since joined the Irish training team for the Art of Living and Dying workshops.